DKTech1/HELegacy/README.md

 Most of the game icons were from the amazing [famfamfam](http://www.famfamfam.com/lab/icons/silk/) iconset.
 You can use it as long as you credit it.

-## Credits

-The original Legacy had a credits section at the bottom of the page, which is included in the source code.
-Please make sure to update it accordingly.

-Please make sure to remove any comment or phrase that could be understood as an endorsement from myself or Neoart Labs.

-## Affiliation disclaimer

-All game servers that are based off of Legacy's codebase are in no way affiliated, endorsed or recommended by myself or Neoart Labs.

-## Data disclaimer

-I did not and I will not release the database contents from Legacy (including registered players' emails and usernames).
-In fact the last backup I had has been destroyed for good.

-## Limitation of liability

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.